OGRECave/ogre/Docs/src/particle-scripts.md

 ## duration

 Sets the number of seconds the emitter is active.
 The emitter can be started again, see [repeat\_delay](#repeat_005fdelay).
-A value of 0 means infinite duration.
 See also the duration\_min and duration\_max attributes which let you set a duration range instead of a fixed one.

 format: duration &lt;seconds&gt;<br> example:<br>     duration 2.5<br> default: 0<br> <br>

+@note A value of 0 means infinite duration.
+A value < 0 means "burst" where @c emission_rate of particles are emitted once in the next frame.

 <a name="duration_005fmin"></a><a name="duration_005fmax"></a>